 Talented and highly motivated individuals at any stage in their post-residency career who are committed to the profession of neurology and to providing high-quality patient-centered care, and are US AAN members from one of the following underrepresented minority groups: African American/Black, Hispanic/Latino, American Indian, Native Hawaiian, or Alaska Native ethnicity.

-A prestigious and interactive nine-month program in which up to 10 participants will be engaged with AAN leadership and staff, develop their leadership skills, and contribute to a group project and present it to the AAN Board of Directors.
+A prestigious and interactive eight-month program in which up to 10 participants will be engaged with AAN leadership and staff, develop their leadership skills, and contribute to a group project and present it to the AAN Board of Directors.
 The program is designed to develop and engage a more diverse membership and demonstrate to participants the long-term benefits of AAN Involvement.
 The program will:

 - Offer leadership opportunities